iogf/eacc/README.md

 In case it is not a valid mathematical expression then it raises an exception.
 When a given document is well formed, the defined rules will consume it entirely.

-It is also possible to use the optmal grammar specification below:
+It is also possible to use the optimal grammar specification below:

 ~~~python
 class CalcGrammar(Grammar):